0. What means Spiti Meraki?

 No, unfortunately not, but there is a public bus running twice a day to the Corfu town.

 10. Is there living somebody next door?

 As you see on the image, Spiti Meraki is a detached house.
-Angelina, a very quiet and friendly old Greek lady and her nephew come every year to spend their August holidays there.
+Angelina, a very quiet and friendly old Greek lady and her nephew come every year to spend their Summer holidays there.
 The house is very well separated and you will not be disturbed by anyone.
 The old estate, also attached to Spiti Meraki is not inhabited.
 The closest neighbours are in front of the house just under Spiti Meraki.